 Diagnostic medical sonographers create images of the body's interior structures.
 These images are called sonograms or ultrasounds.
 Sonographers often specialize in various areas such as abdominal sonography or obstetric and gynecological sonography.
 They need an associate's or bachelor's degree in sonography, although individuals who already have degrees in a related healthcare field can train through a certificate program.

-The U.S. Bureau of Labor Statistics (BLS) is projecting job growth of 46 percent in the field of diagnostic medical sonography over the next few years, which is much faster than the average for other occupations.
-The mean salary for diagnostic medical sonographers in May 2013 was $67,170, the BLS noted, with the highest mean wage, almost $74,000, paid by outpatient care centers.
+The U.S. Bureau of Labor Statistics (BLS) is projecting job growth of 19% in the field of diagnostic medical sonography between 2018-2028, which is much faster than average.
+The median salary for diagnostic medical sonographers in May 2018 was $72,510, the BLS noted, with the highest mean wage, almost $88,820, paid by outpatient care centers.

 Cardiovascular Technician and Technologist